cimug-org/cim-compare/README.md

 ### Java Technical Requirements

 **cim-compare** ships as a fully self-contained executable jar file with no external dependencies.
+To execute it requires that an appropriate release of Java be installed on your system.

 Given the large file sizes consumed and produced by the utility, **OutOfMemory** exceptions occur if the default heap (memory) size is used.
 The following guidelines should be followed: